ID3 tags explained

 So, ID3 version 2 was released to make sure that podcast players have what they need so that they can download information about your episodes first, so that listeners see this information as they listen to the beginning of your podcast.
-This is achieved the ID3 information being embedded at the start of the MP3 file.
+This is achieved by embedding the ID3 information at the start of the MP3 file.

 The IAB states that only version 2 ID3 tags are compliant within its podcast download guidelines.
 This is because version 1 of ID3 tags forces players to download more data than the listener has listened to and will artificially inflate listening duration and make it seem like a listener has listened to your entire episode, for example.

 In order to be IAB compliant, you must be using ID3 v2 tagging when manually tagging your audio files on a computer prior to uploading to Captivate.

 The IAB guidelines also state that data equalling 1 minute of audio (minus the size of the ID3 tags) be downloaded in order for that download to count as a valid podcast download, so we recommend keeping your ID3 tags small, in particular any images that you embed using ID3 v2 we recommend keeping smaller than 500kb.